prantlf/storybook-multilevel-sort/README.md

 Applies specific sort order to more than two levels of chapters and stories in a [storybook].

+**Warning**: Versions `1.x` of this package support Storybook 6 and older.
+If you use Storybook 7, look for the [current version of this package].

 See also an [example of a Storybook project].

 ## Synopsis